radha0207/Economic-Inequality-working-title-/progress.md

 http://metrocosm.com/global-immigration-map/

-Notes: Our team liked the simplicity and movment of this map
+Notes: Our team liked the simplicity and movment of this map.
+This animated visualization shows the estimated net immigration between global countries from 2010 to 2015.
+Hover over the circles to see the net immigration totals—blue circles have positive net migrations

 ## Justin Davis's Minimum Hourly Wage Map: